-The California Maritime Academy enjoys a high reputation.
-The demand for graduates exceeds the supply, and the Academy is recognized as a prime source of officers for the Merchant Marine.
-Many cadets have positions waiting for them upon graduation.
-Within a few weeks after graduation, all cadets of the past few years have been employed and requests for many more could not be met, indicating that present facilities are inadequate to meet the demand for trained Merchant Marine officer material.
+Today, graduates of this Academy are recognized as the finest type of officer material on the Pacific Coast and the demand for graduates has exceeded the supply.
+Within a few weeks after graduation, all 44 graduates of the 1938 class were employed and requests for some 30 more graduates could not be met, indicating that present facilities are inadequate to meet the demand for trained merchant marine officer material.